 One simple solution is to hire the Canadian as an independent contractor and maintain a business to business relationship.
 However, this solution is fraught with potential problems.
 As the Canadian worker is not your employee, you don’t have the same level of employer protection when it comes to intellectual property, non-disclosure, and non-solicitation.
 Independent contractors are also legally allowed to set their own hours and schedules, take on additional clients that could be your competitors, and even hire substitute workers to perform work on their behalf!

-Most Canadian workers won’t do this to you as they want to be your loyal employee, but without a legal presence in Canada, you can’t genuinely reciprocate the type of employer-employee relationship that most workers seek in return for their loyalty and commitment.
+Without a legal presence in Canada, you can’t genuinely reciprocate the type of employer-employee relationship that most workers seek in return for their loyalty and commitment.
 To make matters worse, there is also an income tax liability that your Canadian worker bears for being an independent contractor, which may make them queasy or unwilling to work for you in such an arrangement.

 The Canada Revenue Agency (CRA) is Canada’s equivalent of the IRS and they don’t like seeing Canadian workers misclassified as independent contractors when they behave as employees.
-Although CRA normally penalizes the employer for worker misclassification, when the employer is outside of the country, it is your poor Canadian worker who must deal with the consequences.
+Although CRA normally penalizes the employer for worker misclassification, when the employer is outside of the country, it is the Canadian worker who must deal with the consequences.
 In that case, the Canadian worker is deemed a “Personal Service Business,” or PSB.

 All of a sudden, your Canadian worker is not allowed to write off any business expenses, all their revenues become taxable, and they are forced to back-pay employer payroll taxes (often with penalties) that you, as their real employer, would have been obligated to pay had you been located in Canada.
 Your once happy and loyal Canadian worker may suddenly become the thing of the past, finding it too complicated and costly to continue your working relationship.